How to help your teen choose the best subjects to take in high school in preparation for their desired courses at uni.

 Are ATAR courses required?

-ATAR is the traditional pathway for teens’ direct entrance to uni.
-In this case, your student needs to choose ATAR courses in high school.
-You can help your teen examine the ATAR requirements needed for the courses they are considering.
+ATAR is the traditional pathway for teens’ direct entrance to uni however there's other options too.
+You can help your teen examine the entry requirements needed for the courses they are considering.
 This can guide your child in what subjects they should be studying now to get into their chosen uni course.

 If your child is worried about their ATAR – or is feeling like the pressure is more than they can handle – it is important to reassure them that Murdoch has other avenues to admission.
 Murdoch embraces the chance to make education more accessible for everyone, which is why there are so many different pathways to uni at Murdoch.